mcci-catena/docker-iot-dashboard/README.md

     TTN_DASHBOARD_MAIL_DOMAIN=example.com
     ### end of file ###
    ```
-5. `% docker-compose build`
+4. Setup Apache:
-   * If this fails with the message, `ERROR: Couldn't connect to Docker daemon at http+docker://localunixsocket - is it running?`, then probably your user ID is not in the `docker` group.
-To fix this, `sudo adduser MYUSER docker`, where "MYUSER" is your login ID.
-Then (**very important**) log out and log back in.
+   * Follow instructions from `SETUP.md`
-6. `% docker-compose up` or `% docker-comose up -d`
+6. `% docker-compose up` or `% docker-compose up -d`
    * If this fails (for example, Node-RED dies with a "killed" status), check your `.env` file.
 7. Open Grafana on **https://myhost.example.com**, and log in as admin.
 Change your password.
 Set up your first data source using InfluxDB.
 See below for more detailed instructions.
 8. Open Node-RED on **https://myhost.example.com/node-red/**, and build a flow that stores data in InfluxDB. **Be sure to add the trailing slash!
 Otherwise you'll get a 404 from Grafana.
 We'll fix this soon.**

 ## Data Files